 - Concerns persons who satisfy the medical criteria for the psychiatric ailment anorexia nervosa. - Concerns persons who have serious somatic (bodily) complications caused by underweight and/or insufficient energy availability, for example in the form of arrhythmia, serious electrolyte disorders, fluid retention (oedema) in the body or dizziness. - Other serious eating disorders.
-Restrictions may also apply to bulimia nervosa when accompanied by a range of serious symptoms in the form of frequent vomiting and electrolyte disorders. - At least three of the criterion under what is described below as 'yellow light'.
+Restrictions may also apply to bulimia nervosa when accompanied by a range of serious symptoms in the form of frequent vomiting and electrolyte disorders. - Body mass index < 17.5 - At least three of the criterion under what is described below as 'yellow light'.